mahyar-osn/my-resume/content/authors/admin/_index.md

 Provectus Algae Pty Ltd</a>, where I lead the machine learning team.
 In this company, the aim was (and still is) to accelerate microalgae 🍀 to extract and produce natural biosynthetic molecules 🧬.

-Before that, I worked at Auckland Bioengineering Institute, Soul Machines, and Aider as R&D Software Engineer on computational modelling, machine learning, and computer vision.
+Before that, I worked at <a href="https://www.auckland.ac.nz/en/abi.html/"> Auckland Bioengineering Institute </a>,
+<a href="https://www.soulmachines.com/"> Soul Machines </a>, and <a href="https://www.aider.ai/"> Aider </a> as R&D Software Engineer on
+computational modelling, machine learning, and computer vision.

 I'm still an active researcher 📚.
-I am affiliated with <a href="https://www.auckland.ac.nz/en/abi.html/">
-Auckland Bioengineering Institute </a> of the University of Auckland where I undertake scientific research and act as a consultant on various projects.
+I am affiliated with Auckland Bioengineering Institute of the University of Auckland where I undertake scientific research and act as a consultant on various projects.
 My research interests include computational biology 🔬, machine learning 🧮, and neuroscience 🧠.
-Additionally, I collaborate with researchers at University of Oxford on various computational neuroscience studies.
+Additionally, I collaborate with researchers at the
+<a href="https://www.mrcbndu.ox.ac.uk/groups/bogacz-group"> Bogacz Group </a> from University of Oxford on various
+computational neuroscience studies.

 As a side hustle, in January 2023, I started Entropia, my consultancy company to help other companies with their AI/ML projects.